 Special Admission Cases

-Students should submit the undergraduate application for admission, $50 application fee, high school transcript, and one appropriate test score (ACT or SAT).
+Students should submit the undergraduate application for admission and high school transcript.
 Admission decisions will be based on the following criteria.

 - Early Admission from High School.
 Superior high school students may be admitted before they have graduated from high school.
 There are two types of early admission: